 Development of genital candidiasis

-According to the research carried out in the field of venereology, the following factors most often contribute to the development of genital candidiasis:
+According to studies conducted in the field of venereology, the following factors most often contribute to the development of genital candidiasis:

-• taking antibacterial and a number of hormonal drugs;
+• taking antibacterial and a number of hormonal medications;

 • pregnancy;